deoxxa/libmcnet/README.md

 by providing a convenient, stable interface for parsing Minecraft network data.
 It stays out of your way as much as possible, and assumes pretty much nothing about the implementation of the code using it.
 To this end, it is very much not a "batteries included" library.
-You have to take care of things like encryption, character set conversion, and even some metadata parsing on your own.
+You have to take care of things like encryption and character set conversion.

 Don't worry.
 It's not too hard.